medusajs/medusa/docs/content/plugins/search/meilisearch.md

 ## Add Search to your Storefront

 In this section, you’ll learn how to add the UI on your storefront to allow searching with MeiliSearch.
-This section has instructions for Medusa’s [Next.js](../../starters/nextjs-medusa-starter.mdx) storefront as well as React-based frameworks such as the [Gatsby storefront](../../starters/gatsby-medusa-starter.mdx).
+This section has instructions for Medusa’s [Next.js](../../starters/nextjs-medusa-starter.mdx) storefront as well as React-based frameworks.

 ### Storefront Prerequisites